 One of the most important benefits of exercise for ADDers is it brings clarity of thought.
 Exercise takes oxygen and fuel to the brain, ensuring that it functions better.

-Michelle Obama, the soon-to-be former first lady of the United States, had this to say, “Exercise is really important to me - it's therapeutic.
+Michelle Obama, the former first lady of the United States, had this to say, “Exercise is really important to me - it's therapeutic.
 So if I'm ever feeling tense or stressed or like I'm about to have a meltdown, I'll put on my iPod and head to the gym or out on a bike ride along Lake Michigan with the girls.”

 Exercise more than once a day is difficult to do in the kinds of environments that most people learn and work in.
 You can’t just get up and have a 15 minutes workout every hour, or even every 2 hours.